stappersg/vBook/src/filtering/rules.md

     }
 },
 ```
-<p class="ann"> Example of a rule declaration in practice </p>
+<p class="ann"> Declaring rules </p>

-As you can see in the above example, a rule MUST return a "status".
-Once the rule is executed and a status returned, vSMTP uses it to change the transaction state.
+As you can see in the above example, a rule MUST return a "state" (accept, deny, next, etc).
+Once the rule is executed and a state returned, vSMTP uses it to change the transaction state.

-> Rule engine status and effects are listed in the API, in the [rule state reference](../ref/vSL/api/fn::global::rule_state.md).
+> Rule engine state and effects are listed in the [rule state reference](../ref/vSL/api/fn::global::rule_state.md).

 ### Action

-An `action` is used to execute arbitrary code (logging, saving an email on disk etc ...) without changing the transaction state.
+An `action` is used to execute arbitrary code (logging, saving an email on disk, etc) without changing the transaction state.

 ```bnf
 <action>      ::= "action" <rule-name> "||" <expr>
 <action-name> ::= <string>
 <expr>        ::= <rhai-expr> ; any valid Rhai expression.
 ```
-<p class="ann"> A BNF representation of an action </p>
+<p class="ann"> BNF representation of an action </p>

 ```rust